Queen Mary 2 Voyage

 As I was aboard the ship as a guest speaker, my cabin was located on the forward end of Deck Five and was of the “Ocean View” category rooms with a large circular porthole.
 The cabin is comfortable and contains all the amenities you would expect including a shower room and ensuite toilet, ample closet space, a television, telephone, mini bar and writing desk.

 The cabins are tastefully decorated and offer plenty of room.
-The shower had a pleasing water pressure and an adjustable shower-head, although the shower curtain is less desirable than the glass shower doors found on the QE2.
+The shower had a pleasing water pressure and an adjustable shower-head, although the shower curtain is definitely a step down from the glass shower doors found on the older (now retired) QE2.

 Bedding is offered as either two singles or a double bed, with daily morning and evening turndown service.
 QM2 provide 24/7 complimentary room service, and a leather folio contains both the menu as well as other important shipboard information.

 On the back of the cabin door, a map depicts the location of each muster station.
 Before the ship departs, Lifeboat Drill is conducted and being located at the forward end of the ship, my muster station is The Gymnasium.
-This is always an interesting muster station, as you get to witness lifejacket-clad passengers sitting on the weights equipment and exercise bikes – an unusual sight!
+This is always an interesting muster station, as you get to witness lifejacket-clad passengers sitting on the weights equipment and exercise bikes!!

 QM2 is very large.
-At over 151,000 tons and 345m long she is the largest Cunard ship ever built; as well as being the largest Ocean Liner in history.
+At over 149,000 tons and 345m long QM2 is the largest Cunard ship ever built; as well as being the largest Ocean Liner in history.
 This allows the QM2 to offer a wide array of features, some of which are quite unique to the ship.

 One such area is Illuminations; the ship’s Planetarium; the first of its type at sea.
-It offers a series of high definition Planetarium shows during the voyage, my favorite being “A Search for Life”, narrated by Harrison Ford.
+It offers a series of high definition Planetarium shows during the voyage.

 Illuminations also doubles as the ship’s lecture theatre, and in this capacity can seat over 500 people.
 It is a stunning place to watch the enrichment talks and as a guest speaker myself, it is my favourite venue to speak in on any ship.
 There are clear sightlines from every seat, while speakers enjoy the same excellent perspective out to the audience, so everyone can enjoy a real sense of connection in Illuminations.
 The room also holds the ship’s cinema screen, and screenings of both 2D and 3D movies are offered.